Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 \textbf{Quantum avalanche in a rigid-band model} \\ To demonstrate the existence of the proposed avalanche mechanism, we investigate a model of a one-band tight-binding chain under a DC electric-field $E$, in the Coulomb gauge~\cite{liprl2015,ligraphene}

-where $d^\dagger_i/d_i$ is the creation/annihilation operator for an electron at site $i$, for which the site position $x_i=ia$.
+where $d^\dagger_i/d_i$ is the creation/annihilation operator for an electron at site $i$, for which the site position $x_i=ia$. $\Delta_0$ is the bare gap and $t$ is the tight-binding parameter.
 The electrons are locally coupled to phonons, which are modeled by a collection of harmonic oscillators given by the Hamiltonian

 with $\varphi_k$ the amplitude, $p_k$ the momentum, $k$ the continuum index, and $\omega_k$ the frequency of the phonon.
 In this section we consider the case of optical phonons, with $\omega_k=\omega_{\rm ph}$, deferring a discussion of acoustic phonons until later.
 The on-site electron-phonon coupling is given by